 First draft in five business days for Technical Qualifications Statement up to two pages

 Federal Cover Letter, $49

 First draft with delivery of resume first draft or in two business days for specific job announcement

-Includes two 60-minute Phone Consultations, a USAJobs-formatted executive federal resume, a presentation resume for networking, up to two pages for each of the five Executive Core Qualification statements (ECQs), up to two pages for three Technical Qualifications Statements (TQs), and a federal cover letter
+Includes two 60-minute Phone Consultations, a USAJobs-formatted executive federal resume, up to two pages for each of the five Executive Core Qualification statements (ECQs), up to two pages for three Technical Qualifications Statements (TQs), and a federal cover letter

 Frequently Asked Questions